skku-syslab/lockify/README.md

 - `include/`: Contains small changes to header files
 - `fast26ae/`: Includes the README and scripts used for artifact evaluation (see `fast26ae/README.md`)

+> **Note**: If you are reviewing the artifact for AE, all setup steps are already scripted — you can go directly to `fast26ae/README.md`.
 ---

 ## Getting Started Guide